 While bigger companies usually go with a hierarchical structure, often rigid and built around explicit sets of rules, smaller businesses have a tendency of choosing a flat structure, which gives them a competitive edge because of its added flexibility.

-Small Business Plan Step 6: Marketing and sales strategy
+Step 5: Marketing and sales strategy

 Up until this point, you’ve defined what you’re going to sell and to whom you’re going to sell it to.
 Now, use this information to plan exactly how you intend to sell it.